Load Case Parameters

 Coefficient of quasi-permanent value - coefficient for variable loads, it is used when compiling accidental combinations and combinations for the service limit state

-The combination coefficients are available only for load cases input according to EN 1990 (the "" tab serves to select the particular standard).
+The combination coefficients are available only for load cases input according to EN 1990 (the "Material and standards" tab serves to select the particular standard).

 Dialog window "New load case"